johnridesabike/acutis/docs/introduction.md

 Acutis is young software.
 I'm currently the only person who uses it.
 Also, I haven't developed much editor tooling for it yet.
-Use it if you don't mind getting your getting your hands dirty.
+Use it if you don't mind getting your hands dirty.

 ## Installation: OCaml

-The OCaml package manager, OPAM, can install Acutis through its git repository.
+The OCaml package manager, OPAM, can install Acutis through the git repository.

 ```shell
 opam pin https://github.com/johnridesabike/acutis.git